J-O-B/portfolio/README.md

 ## **Description**
 This development is a personal portfolio page.
 This project aims to convey my experience to a potential recruiter.
 Displaying 5 key sections: About Me, Skills, Projects, What I Offer & a Contact Form.

-The aim of this project is to show supporting documentation which does not fit on a basic CV, instead this project aims to accompany my CV where a potential recruiter, or collaborator, can view my experience, skills, projects, what I can add to a team and ultimately contact me, or download/view my CV.
+This project aims to show supporting documentation which does not fit on a basic CV, instead, this project aims to accompany my CV where a potential recruiter, or collaborator, can view my experience, skills, projects, what I can add to a team, and ultimately contact me, or download/view my CV.

 This project is designed in such a way that the structure can easily be added to, or modified in the future for simplification of future updates.
-At this point, this project uses mainly HTML and CSS with Bootstrapand jQuery (via CDN) as well as a minimal amount of JavaScript (for sound file accessibility*).
+At this point, this project uses mainly HTML and CSS with Bootstrap and jQuery (via CDN) as well as a minimal amount of JavaScript (for sound file *accessibility*).
 In the future, this project will bring in more JavaScript functionality such as a "tag cloud" for projects, I could incorporate this feature now, but I chose only to use features I understand completely.

-*Accessibility** of sound file uses JavaScript to enable users who cannot use a mouse play/pause and stop the sound file.
+*Accessibility* of the sound file uses JavaScript to enable users who cannot use a mouse play/pause and stop the sound file.

 ---------------
 ## **UX**
 Being a front end development, UX was extremely important.
 Easy access to information via easy to find links, as well as creating a relaxed, yet professional design was possibly the most important feature of this project.
-Using specific repetition in areas is one key aspect of this portfolio, for example I have implemented the same style and color button for all-important "clickable" links, all individual sections are 'highlighted' by using a darker background, this makes sections raise up from the background and also allows for easy reading of the page content.
+Using specific repetition in areas is one key aspect of this portfolio, for example, I have implemented the same style and color button for all-important "clickable" links, all individual sections are 'highlighted' by using a darker background, this makes sections raise up from the background and also allows for easy reading of the page content.
 After building this page, I got friends and family to browse the page (without telling them about any features), one item that was highlighted was the images in the "What I Offer" page, as a result of this live test, I have made these images clickable which also opens the relevant modal popup.

-On loading this page, in the center of the screen is the welcome area showing Who I Am, What I Do & Why I'm Here (Name, What I Do & My CV).
+On loading, this page, in the center of the screen is the welcome area showing Who I Am, What I Do & Why I'm Here (Name, What I Do & My CV).
 In the same order as the above "Who, What, Why", as a user scrolls they will see:

 1. **Who I am** - An introduction to myself - *"About Me" section,*